Creating custom tokens

 Enter a Caption and click the submit button at the bottom of the dialog.

-You can now find this token in the filter's token menu.
+You can now find this token in the filter's token menu so you can easily re-select these values.

 In the tokens list found in your Dundas BI profile, click the Relative Time Token button to create a new relative time token.